buzzlightyear1309/colour-logger/README.md

 - Easy integration with any Laravel application.
 - Fluent interface to configure foreground and background colours, as well as text styles such as bold, italic, and underline.
 - Built on top of the robust Monolog logging library.
+- Support for logging complex data types including arrays and objects, with optional pretty-print JSON formatting.

 ## Installation